peteradrichem/Xul/docs/xp.rst

    xp -x "descendant::d:entry[position()<=5]/d:title/text()" http://feeds.feedburner.com/PythonInsider

-You can change the prefix for the default namespace with the ``--default-prefix`` option.
+Change the prefix for the default namespace with the ``--default-prefix`` option.

 Extensions to XSLT
 ------------------